 “Warming ocean temperatures, plastic and chemical pollution, ocean acidification, and other stressors are causing havoc with natural systems like coral reefs,” said Andy Allison, Director of Living Collections.
 “We at the NMRMA feel it is important for all of us to remember that even places that are thousands of miles away are impacted by the actions of people in Dubuque, Iowa.
 When our partners asked for help to save these corals, we saw this as a great opportunity to perform real conservation work and use these corals as examples to show people what they can do to help coral reefs, such as reducing energy use, carpooling, recycling, and eliminating single-use plastics for starters.”

 The National Mississippi River Museum & Aquarium staff have been preparing for the coral arrival for the last several months, and the corals are being housed off exhibit where they can be closely monitored and studied as part of the FRTRP.
-Those interested in financially supporting the project at the River Museum should contact Vicky Sutter, Senior Manager of Development, at 563-557-9545 x276.
+Funding provided by the Alliant Energy Foundation supported this conservation initiative.
+Those interested in joining Alliant Energy Foundation in support of this project should contact Vicky Sutter, Senior Manager of Development, at 563-557-9545 x276.